wiremoons/passgen/README.md

 The following enhancements are planned in the future:

 - TODO - maybe check for newer version and update if needed?
-- TODO - add support for tags and better versioning
+- TODO - add support for tags and better versioning info on compile
-- TODO - maybe check for newer version and update if needed?
-- TODO - move large passmap to separate file to keep code and data separate
-- TODO - review help text output and handle a different way?

 ## License